Oscillations

 \[\begin{equation} F_{ext}(t) = F_0 \cos (\Omega t) \quad F_0, \Omega \in \mathbb{R} \end{equation}\]

-with \(\Omega\) the angular frequency of the external periodic force.
-The differential equation of the forced oscillation is
+with \(\Omega\) being the angular frequency of the external periodic force.
+The differential equation of the forced oscillation is:

 \[\begin{equation} \ddot{x} + 2\rho\dot{x} + \omega_0^2 x = \frac{F_0}{m}\cos (\Omega t) \end{equation}\]

-The solution of a second order non-homogeneous differential equation is the sum of the general solution of the homogeneous equation and one particular solution:
+The solution to a second-order non-homogeneous differential equation is the sum of the general solution to the homogeneous equation and a particular solution:

 \[\begin{equation} x(t) = x_h(t) + x_p(t) \end{equation}\]